cilium/cilium/README.rst

 hashtables allowing for almost unlimited scale and supports direct server return (DSR) if the loadbalancing operation is not performed on the source host.
+*Note: load balancing requires connection tracking to be enabled.
+This is the default.*

 Monitoring and Troubleshooting
 ------------------------------